vikash-bhardwaj/ai-code-companion-documentation/README.md

 #### Settings usage:

-- `VSCode GPT: Api Key`: Default: `OpenAI`: Allows you to select one of the AI Provider from the predefined list.
+- `Code Companion: Api Key`: Default: `OpenAI`: Allows you to select one of the AI Provider from the predefined list.
-- `VSCode GPT: Max Tokens`: Default: `800`: Allow you to change the max tokens to be used for API response.
+- `Code Companion: Max Tokens`: Default: `800`: Allow you to change the max tokens to be used for API response.
-- `VSCode GPT: Model Max Tokens Length`: Default: `4096`: Allow users to provide the maximum length of tokens allowed for the model in one request, going to be used for logic to trim chat history.
+- `Code Companion: Model Max Tokens Length`: Default: `4096`: Allow users to provide the maximum length of tokens allowed for the model in one request, going to be used for logic to trim chat history.
 Please look for the maximum tokens allowed for the AI model you are using
-- `VSCode GPT: Model Name`: Default: `gpt-3.5-turbo`: Allows you to change Model name used for your AI provider.
+- `Code Companion: Model Name`: Default: `gpt-3.5-turbo`: Allows you to change Model name used for your AI provider.
-- `VSCode GPT: Temperature`: Default: `0.5`: Allows you to change the value for Temperature.
+- `Code Companion: Temperature`: Default: `0.5`: Allows you to change the value for Temperature.
-- `VSCode GPT: Top_P`: Default: `0.6`: Allows you to change the value for Top_P.
+- `Code Companion: Top_P`: Default: `0.6`: Allows you to change the value for Top_P.

 ## License